 Reclaim Your Child’s Recommended Sugar Intake

-If you are ready to take action to reclaim your child’s recommended sugar intake, subscribe to receive upcoming posts on this very subject.
-Use the links above or opt-in here.
+If you are ready to take action to reclaim your child’s recommended sugar intake, subscribe here to receive upcoming posts on this very subject.
 Sugar intake is something almost every family I know needs to reclaim, including mine.
 Let’s make healthy changes for a sweeter life together!

 Sweet versus sour:

-I’d love to hear with a comment below, what is your biggest struggle when it comes to calculating, monitoring, or modifying your child’s recommended sugar intake?
+What is your biggest struggle when it comes to calculating, monitoring, or modifying your child’s recommended sugar intake?
+Be sure to share on any of the upcoming posts I share on on my Instagram and Facebook page.